soraxas/firmware/README.md

 - runtime macros

 ## Examples
-**Note that every command (i.e., every line in the examples) has to be inputted as a separate action!**
+**Note that every command (i.e., every line in the examples) has to be inputted as a separate action!** Also note that macros are being run "asynchronously" (i.e., interleaved with other event handling) at a pace of at most one action per update cycle.
+A macro action may take one or more update cycles to complete (esp. delay commands and all commands which interfere with usb reports).

 For instance, if the following text is pasted as a macro text action, playing the macro will result in toggling of fn layer.